-Hyundai and sister brand Kia have long benefited from local suspension tuning, and the Kona is just another example of why that system pays genuine dividends when negotiating our bumpy roads.
+Hyundai and sister brand Kia have long benefited from local suspension tuning, and the Hyundai Kona is just another example of why that system pays genuine dividends when negotiating our bumpy roads.

 You don’t really expect the level of compliance afforded by such a diminutive SUV, but the Kona makes light work of poor road surfaces and dismisses large speed bumps with little affect to ride compliance.
 It’s pretty impressive, when even sharp edges are glossed over.